-The Caledonia Historical Society is dedicated to ensure that present and future generations will not only know the significance of the area, but will also learn from the past and recognize the need to preserve the historical heritage bestowed upon them.
+The Caledonia Historical Society is dedicated to ensuring that present and future generations will not only know the significance of the area, but will also learn from the past and recognize the need to preserve the historical heritage bestowed upon them.
 We are our history.
 As John Steinbeck said, “How will we know it’s us without our past?”

 Come Join Us!

-The next CHS membership meeting is the annual Christmas party which will be held December 13th at 6:00 pm at the Caledonia-Mt.
+The next CHS membership meeting is Thursday, February 21st at 6:30 pm at the Caledonia-Mt.
 Pleasant Memorial Park, 9614 Hwy K, Franksville.
-Please bring a dish to pass.
 The public is welcome.